louarn-rous/conlang/README.md

 e.g. "I want to know why you wouldn't meet with me yesterday" would be "I want.PR know why-NOM you NEG would.PST meet (at)yesterday with me"

+e.g "You should give me another chance" would be "You should give chance another to me"

 Note that this is subject to some variation.

 When a phrase contains a catenative verb in addition to a regular verb, the former is conjugated while the latter remains in its infinitive/root/unconjugated form.